Six Steps To Make The Transition To Freelancer Easier

 Strive to build lasting relationships with clients who need your services.

 Long-term partnerships will ensure that you’ve got a steady stream of income so you’re not caught up in an incessant cycle of hustling for the next gig.
+Freelancing is rewarding work, but it can sometimes be very sporadic in terms of pay and duration.

 Sell your skills and prepare for rejection.